azuredevops619/MCW-Intelligent-analytics/Hands-on lab/HOL step-by-step - Intelligent analytics.md

 Duration: 15 minutes

 1. Navigate to the web application and then select the **Configuration** menu item on the left hand side.
-Add these new application settings:
+Add these new application settings, and select **Save** once you are done.

     ```config
     ChatMessageSubscriptionName  (e.g. ChatMessageSub)